-We had previously arranged for a History of Dubrovnik tour that allowed us time to walk a short amount to find a restaurant near the meeting point.
-We ate at Bistro Revelin which overlooks the harbor and provides a shaded spot with a great view.
+We had previously arranged for a History of Dubrovnik tour, which allowed us time to walk a short amount and find a restaurant near the meeting point.
+We ate at Bistro Revelin overlooking the harbor with a shaded spot and great view.
 They provide very accommodating children’s options including nuggets and mac n cheese.
 For the rest of us, it was mussels again and a prawn risotto.
 You can expect portion sizes to be realistic, but we found the heat while visiting in August kept us from being hungry enough to finish our meals on many occasions.
 The kids enjoyed the glass soda bottles found in most restaurants and, of course, drinking water from wine glasses.

 Our tour was offered by With Locals, a favorite company of ours.
 They offer several tours with different focuses and the ones most family oriented offer free tours for children.
 The tour we chose was called The History of Dubrovnik: The Break of Yugoslavia which was admittedly not organized to purely entertain the children.
 Nonetheless, our guide, Vlaho, included them and provided a fascinating understanding of the history of this unique city.
 Although we love food tours and were even tempted by the GOT tours, this informative view changed our lens on all of Croatia and surrounding countries for the rest of our stay and we were so glad we chose it.